IFC Soccer 360º

 As young players mature into their teenage years the Academy’s approach shifts from “learning to train” to “learning to compete”.
 The commitment and concentration of players’ grows at this stage, which allows the coaching staff to be more demanding and to teach more advanced concepts of the game, such as developing collective tactics.
 Players also start to be exposed to professional youth clubs/academies, NCAA and CIS universities.

 This age group presents a limited number of players who are able to further their soccer careers beyond International Football Club.
-Players at this stage are more actively showcased to NCAA and CIS schools and more aware of the college selection process.
+Players at this stage are more actively showcased internationally (at professional/collegiate level) and in alignment with domestic high performance pathway (L1O, CPL, MLS).

 6. Soccer For Life (ages 18+)

-Those that have not progressed out of the Academy as a player are welcome to play on our U21 team or join our technical staff if the appropriate desire and attitude is present.
+Those that have not progressed out of the Academy as a player are welcome to play on our OSL (Men's or U21) teams or join our technical staff if the appropriate desire and attitude is present.
 International FC strives to keep its members in a lifelong soccer experience, where age or profession is irrelevant.